hemanth-sunkireddy/Network-File-System/README.md

 9. Then source storage server sends this status back to the client - False

 ### Testing multiple clients to the naming server.
 1. Testing of multiple clients to the naming server - True.

  ### LRU CACHE IMPLEMENTATION:
 // NEED TO IMPLEMENT.

 ### BOOKKEEPING:
-// NEED TO IMPLEMENT.
+1. Bookkeeping implementation - True

 ### ERROR CODES:
 // NEED TO IMPLEMENT.